stencila/stencila/README.md

 ### Install

 Actually, this package isn't mean't to be installed as such.
 Normally, your browser will simply fetch the prebuilt Javascript and CSS bundles from https://unpkg.com/stencila-web/.
-But, if you want to help out with development (:thumbsup:) ...
+But, if you want to have a local copy...

 ```
-npm install stencila/web
+npm install stencila-web
 ```

 ### Use